YunnnnShang/Research-Project/Experimental Roadmap.md

 ### Phase 5: Specialist Model Performance Under Degradation
 **Status:** `✅ Completed`

-**Description:** This phase fully characterized the specialist model's behavior under visual degradation through two key experiments:
-    1) A direct evaluation to measure the inherent robustness of a model trained on clear data.
-    2) A fine-tuning evaluation to measure the model's adaptability and performance recovery.
+**Description:** This phase fully characterized the specialist model's behavior under visual degradation through three key experiments:   1) A **direct evaluation** to measure its inherent robustness, 2) A **one-to-one fine-tuning** evaluation to measure its targeted adaptability, and 3) A **mixed-data fine-tuning** evaluation to create a single, general-purpose robust model.
 **Checklist:**
   - [x] Established Model_R0 (trained on clear data) as the baseline model.:\
         Use the existing best.pt model to evaluate the performance on the Level 0 validation set.
 This will give us an exact baseline mAP score.